joonho3020/joonho3020.github.io/content/articles/xls-article.md

 }
 ```

-In XLS, the compiler is doing all the "easy work" of taking care of latency insensitive interfaces while defering all the "hard work" to the designer.
+In summary, in XLS, the compiler is doing all the "easy work" of taking care of latency insensitive interfaces while deferring all the "hard work" of control-flow design to the engineer.

 ### One Should Trust Synthesis

 The major selling point of XLS is its automatic pipelining capabilities.
 It uses a delay estimation model for a particular technology (currently ASAP7) to automatically insert pipeline stages and cut critical paths.
-However, this is a completely useless technique.
+However, pushing pipelining decisions into the frontend can be hard to justify when the downstream flow already performs retiming/physical optimization based on real timing constraints, especially when the frontend delay model diverges from post-synthesis/post-P&R reality.

 For latency-insensitive interfaces, queues between ports already introduce extra stages that break up long combinational paths.
 For combinational logic, traditional synthesis tools generally perform superior retiming.